 System bodies such as planets, moons and asteroids.

 Lagrangian points in this context are locations in space relative to a planet where the planet's gravitational effects are nullified.
 I.E. in real life, an object at this location will remain in place relative to the planet.
-A planet has five lagrangian points, and in Star Citizen these locations are typically home to Rest Stops but not necessarily.
+A planet has five lagrangian points, and in Star Citizen these locations are typically (but not always) home to Rest Stops.

-L1 is located towards the system's gravitational governer from the planet.
+L1 is located towards the system's gravitational center (e.g., its star) from the planet.
 L2 is towards the system's edge from the planet, and further away than L1.
-Relative to the gravitational governer, L3 is opposite the planet, and therefore on the same orbit.
-L4 and L5 are also on the same orbit and form an equilateral triangle with the gravitational governor.
-L3, L4 and L5 ensure that travel is always possible from any location in the system.
+L3 is on the same orbit as the planet but directly opposite the planet's position.
+L4 and L5 are also on the same orbit but slightly lead or follow the planet and each form equilateral triangles with the planet and the gravitational center.
+Together, L3, L4, and L5 generally ensure that a quantum travel destination is always visible from any location in the system.

 Orbital marker (OM)

 Planets and moons each typically have six orbital markers in a high orbit far from the atmosphere.
 OM-3 is above the North Pole and OM-6 is above the South Pole. the other four are equidistant around the equator.
-OMs can be used to quickly move around the planet so that it does not obscure a destination target, or to reach an unmarked planetside location.
+OMs can be used to quickly move around the planet to reach line-of-sight with a previously obstructed destination target or to get closer to an unmarked planetside location.

 Geodesic marker (GM)